sherafyk/codebook/AI Coding Assistance.md

 > [!TIP]
 > - Fill in all relevant sections before your specific coding request
+> - If some sections are too specific or out of scope, you can omit
 > - Be as specific as possible with paths, versions, and configurations
 > - Include any unique aspects of your setup that differ from standard installations
 > - The final request explicitly asks the LLM to probe for missing context